preciofishbone/OmniaDocsG2/general-assets/using-anchors/index.rst

 + To a section type Stepper.
 + To a section type Accordion.

 For the section types, an anchor is created automatically - it's actually the end part of the Url.
-Anchors in text or for a block, must be created by an editor or an author.
+Anchors in text or for a block, must be created by an editor or an author, when needed.

 If there are several sections of the same type on a page, you can add a custom anchor instead of the automatically generated one.